Sa-So/Blogs-shorts/internship/git-gud.md

 Please move or remove them before you merge.
 Aborting
 ```
-### so commit / stashing should be done before pulling !
+### so commit / stashing should be done before pulling to see merge conflicts !
-- but why?
+- but why? & what if we don't want to commit yet ?
 - This is a question for some other time .